-The Chedoke is a bimanual hand test that captures lots of baseline data because it lets clients use the affected hand hold the jar or turn the lid (1).
+The Chedoke is a bimanual hand test that captures additional data because it lets clients decide if they want their affected hand to hold the jar or turn the lid (1).
 Yet OTs who used the Chedoke wondered why they needed another ADL test (2).
-One OT said "So am I really that worried about exactly how much effort the other one [hand] is putting in [to completing the task]?"
-Ignoring whether the affected hand does any work during a task defeats the purpose of working on recovery (see photo).
-When clients get to a step that requires two hands we deserve a test that gives us credit for the ability to transfer what we gained with exercise.
+One OT said "So am I really that worried about exactly how much effort the other one [hand] is putting in [to complete the task]?"
+To be fair, insurance companies want therapists to document improved independence regardless of whether it comes from recovery or compensation.
+Yet ignoring whether the affected hand does any work during a task defeats the purpose of working on recovery.
+Clients deserve a test that gives us credit for transferring what we gained from exercise.

 Unfortunately, OTs who gave the Chedoke to stroke survivors concluded it has too many high level tasks for clients with severe motor impairments (2, 3).
-Chedoke tasks are draw line with a ruler, pour glass of water, button, zip, cut with knife and fork, put toothpaste on toothbrush, dial 911, clean eyeglasses, open jar, dry back with towel, wring out cloth, carry bag up stairs, and place container on table.
-This conclusion is disappointing because many advances in stroke rehab target clients who do not regain hand function with traditional treatment.
-How can researchers test the efficacy of new treatment approaches if they use tests with poor basements that cannot show what clients can do when hand movement first emerges?
+The Chedoke includes high level tasks that have been a part of hand evaluations for years such as buttoning, zipping, and cutting with a knife and fork.
+This is disappointing because many advances target clients who do not regain function with traditional treatment.
+How can researchers test the efficacy of new treatments if they use tests with poor basements that do not test when hand movement emerges?